Dirac231/EXP101/LINUX/LESSON_1.md

 To compile a C source code to a 32-bit linux binary, use the `gcc -m32 [file.c] -o binary` command.\
 \
 Then, run `gdb [binary]` to enter the `gdb-peda` console and start debugging.
-To complete the lesson,
+To complete the lesson, please complete all exercises in the corresponding `.md` file.